yeisik/respiratory_infection_prediction/README.md

 #### Other Options
 - --useVM, VirusMerge option.
 If True, samples from different experiment but same viruses will be merged to extend number of traning data.
 -  --useSelectedFeatures, If True, models will use selected features for each experiment and timepoint.
 Selected features are listed in selected_features folder according to approach (STPE or AF.
 VM features not available.).
 If use selected features, please specify fs_method and fs_wrapper parameters.
 Note that, this parameters not apply "feature selection", just to use apply pre-selected features.
-- - --fs_method, Feature Selection Method,  Please choice fisher_score,f_score,chi_square,gini_index,reliefF or mRMR for SC-1 and SC-2.
-For SC-3 mutual_info_regression or f_regression should be selected.'
+- - --fs_method, Feature Selection Method,
+- - - Please choice fisher_score,f_score,chi_square,gini_index,reliefF or mRMR for SC-1 and SC-2.
+- - - For SC-3 mutual_info_regression or f_regression should be selected.
 - - --fs_wrapper Wrapper algorithm of feature selection.
-Please choice LR,KNN or XGB for SC-1 and SC-2.
-For SC-3 Lasso, ElasticNet or GradientR should be selected.
+- - - Please choice LR,KNN or XGB for SC-1 and SC-2.
+- - - For SC-3 Lasso, ElasticNet or GradientR should be selected.

 - --useHyperParameters, If True, models will use pre-optimized hyper-parameters for each algorithm/experiment and timepoint.
 Hyperparameters are stored in ".optimum" files under the folder "optimum_hyperparams".
 According approach (AF,STPE, AF_VM, STPE_VM, AF_FS or AF_STPE) optimum hyper-parameters will be applied automatically during training process.
 This options not apply "hyper-parameter optimization".
-Its only uses pre-optimized parameters.
+Its only for to use pre-optimized parameters.

-- --input, input graph file.
-Only accepted edgelist format.
-- --output, output graph embedding file.
-- --task, choose to evaluate the embedding quality based on a specific prediction task (i.e., link-prediction, node-classification, none (no eval), default is none)
-- --testing-ratio, testing set ratio for prediction tasks.
-Only applied when --task is not none.
-The default is 0.2
-- --dimensions, the dimensions of embedding for each node.
-The default is 100.
-- --method, the name of embedding method
-- --label-file, the label file for node classification.
-- --weighted, true if the input graph is weighted.
-The default is False.
-- --eval-result-file, the filename of eval result (save the evaluation result into a file).
-Skip it if there is no need.
-- --seed, random seed.
-The default is 0.